 The drug manufacturers have also been accused of paying kickbacks to doctors who promoted off-label opioid use.
 Many believe the current opioid epidemic lies at the feet of the drug manufacturers because they pushed opioid medicines through extensive marketing schemes.
 Untold numbers of Americans have become addicted.

 The opioid lawsuit also alleges that drug manufacturers misled the public and doctors about the addictiveness of opioid-based medicines.
 That means that some doctors may have been making uninformed decisions when prescribing opioids to patients.
 Some doctors may have unintentionally led their patients down the path of addiction, while the drug manufacturers made billions.
+For all the reasons above, our lawyers are helping victims and their families join the litigation and lawsuits against opioid manufacturers.

 About the Opioid Overdose Epidemic